Costa Rica wildlife vacations travel guide

 It’s fantastically easy to travel to Costa Rica as a family, with great infrastructure and family-friendly lodges, plus bilingual guides who turn the forest into a giant, thrilling classroom.
 The more developed Monteverde and Tortuguero national parks are fab for those with younger children – or less keen on wilderness.
 Plus, it’s an easy self-drive destination – great for toilet stops, and packing plenty of toys.

 Costa Rica's protected forests are like a gigantic, outdoor animal sanctuary so why anyone would need to visit a zoo here is mind-boggling.
-Although the creatures have been brought here because of injuries or abandonment, cages are woefully inadequate and if these zoos want to behave like an authentic animal rescue centres, they should embark on serious rehab and release programmes.
+Although the creatures have been brought here because of injuries or abandonment, cages are woefully inadequate and if these zoos want to behave like an authentic animal rescue centers, they should embark on serious rehab and release programmes.

 Although seeing wild dolphins is on many a 'bucket list', encounters run by ill-thinking operators may well cause more harm than good.
 Chasing dolphins or getting too close can result in them becoming disorientated or injured so if you really love dolphins, do your research on the company, find out what their policies are, their experience with cetaceans and what they do to avoid distressing the animals.